haribo09876/Toonflix/README.md

 # toonflix

-This is toonflix project (Nado Coding lecture) by KYW
+This is toonflix project (Nomad Coders lecture) by KYW